soxueren/atsd/api/data/properties/examples/properties-for-type-using-expression.md

-# Properties for type using expression Example
+# Properties for type using keyTagExpression Example

 ## Request